gnosis/dex-research/dFusion/dFusionSpec.md

 All orders are encoded as limit sell orders: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitprice, amount, nounce, signature)`.
 The order should be read in the following way: the user from the specified leaf index would like to sell the token fromTokenIndex for toTokenIndex for at most the limit price and the amount specified.

 All these root hashes `[ accountsRH, balanceRH_1, …, balanceRH_N]` are getting hashed together and will be stored in a `stateTRH` in the “anchor” smart contract on-chain.
+The anchor contract will be the contract storing all relevant information for this snapp exchange.

 ![Variable Build up](./variables.png?raw=true "Variables")

 The trading workflow consists of the following sequential processes:
 1. Order collection (with sha hashes)
-2. Transition function from sha to Pederson hashes & order validation
+2. Transition function from sha to Pederson hashes
-3. Finding batch price: optimization of batch trading welfare
+3. Finding the batch price: optimization of batch trading surplus
 4. Balance updates after trade execution
 5. Processing of pending exist and deposits
 6. Restart with step 1